How Kinesiology Tape Benefits Runners

 Kinesiology tape is made to be the same thickness, weight and elasticity as human skin.
 It provides constant stimulation to the receptors in your skin affecting the nervous system to help with pain and muscle tension, improves postural positions and elevates the skin to promote blood circulation and lymphatic fluid flow.
-When injury happens it helps to regain lost range of motion and gets you back on your feet as quickly as possible.
-It does this via a combination of different mechanisms that act independent of one another but combine to create the best results.
+When an injury happens it helps to regain lost range of motion and gets you back on your feet as quickly as possible.
+It does this via a combination of different mechanisms that act independently of one another but combine to create the best results.
 The skin stimulation improves muscular function which improves lymphatic congestion, modulates pain signals to the brain which allows you to be more active and the increased activity combined with the skin elevation further improves lymphatic fluid flow and tissue healing.
 The adhesive on the Kinesiology tape is hypoallergenic and medical-grade and remains extremely durable and sturdy when applied to the skin allowing it to last for up to 5 days.

 How Does Kinesiology Tape Benefit Runners?

 All levels for runners, from beginners to Olympians, can benefit from Kinesiology tape.
 If you’ve ever experienced an injury from running, whether severe or minor, the healing process can be rather uncomfortable and last for an extended period.
 Here are all of the ways Kinesiology tape can benefit runners: